 Since March, the Marshall Project has been collecting data on COVID-19 infections and deaths in state and federal prisons.
 Prison systems in several states are seeing significant outbreaks among both inmates and staff, including CA, OH, MI, and TX.
 By June 23, at least 48,764 prison inmates had tested positive for the illness, a 5% increase from the week before.
 At least 584 prisoners have died of coronavirus-related causes, with the total number of deaths up 7 percent in the week prior to June 23.
 The Marshall Project site provides daily updates on the data for each state.

 States face pressure from some parents to reopen schools, while others argue that this would put children at risk.
-In the latest Journal of the American Medical Association, two Johns Hopkins professors explain why reopening schools this fall is an urgent national priority.
+In a June 1 article in the Journal of the American Medical Association, two Johns Hopkins professors explain why reopening schools this fall is an urgent national priority.
 To achieve this goal safely, they offer a framework of 6 components that policy makers should consider embracing in order to create the conditions for successful school reopening.

 A report tracking each state’s re-opening status, updated daily, is online now at The New York Times.
 Status of stay-at-home orders are included as well as indications for major market sectors (e.g., Retail, Food and Drink, Entertainment).
 Categories may shift as conditions change or to account for changes in the national landscape.

 This site provides state-by-state values for Rt — a measure of how fast the COVID-19 virus is spreading or slowing.
 It represents the effective reproduction rate of the virus; that is, how many additional people may be infected from a single infected individual in a specific area.
 When Rt is above 1.0, the virus will spread quickly.
 When Rt is below 1.0, spread of the virus is slowing.
 As states consider risks and benefits of moving toward re-opening, these data provide key insights.